 - 1. Biological priority.
-The KBA is ranked as a high relative priority for biological importance, based on the criteria of irreplaceable and vulnerability set out in the Global Standard for the Identification of Key Biodiversity Areas (2016). - 2.
+The KBA is ranked as a high relative priority for biological importance, based on the criteria of irreplaceable and vulnerability set out in Langhammer et al., Identification and Gap Analysis of Key Biodiversity Areas (2007). - 2.
 Degree of threat.
 Threats pose a risk, in the short-to-medium-term, to the existence of habitats and ecosystem services vital to priority species and local people. - 3.
 Funding need.
 Given the existing level of conservation investment by national and international donors, an important funding need exists for CEPF investment to address. - 4.
 Management need.
 Given the existing management plans, staffing and infrastructure, and mechanisms for community engagement, an important management need exists for CEPF investment to address. - 5.
 Civil society capacity.
 Civil society groups working in or near the KBA have the potential to act as effective local stewards and champions of the KBA and its trigger species. - 6.
 Operational feasibility.
 Operational obstacles (e.g., insecurity, drug cultivation, legal prohibitions) do not preclude effective CEPF engagement. - 7.
 Alignment with national priorities.
 The KBA is recognized as a biodiversity priority in relevant national strategies. - 8.
 Opportunity for landscape-scale conservation.
-The KBA provides opportunities to achieve landscape-scale conservation through linkage to large KBAs or KBA clusters and ridge-to-reef conservation corridors.
+The KBA provides opportunities to achieve landscape-scale conservation through linkage to large KBAs or KBA clusters